 - Appreciation of 5G potential for IoT ecosystems

 Hardware: STM32 IOT Discovery Node 915MHZ - Mfg.
 Part # B-L475E-IOT01A.
 Part can be purchased from Digi-Key Electronics or any other reputable electronics dealer.
 This microcontroller is used in all four required courses in this program.

 Course Typically Offered: Fall and Spring

 Prerequisites: ECE-40153 Introduction to Embedded Systems and CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts or equivalent knowledge and experience.

-Next Step: After completing this course, consider taking other courses in the Embedded Systems Engineering certificate program.
+Next Step: After completing this course, consider taking other courses in the Embedded Systems Engineering or Linux System Administration certificate programs.

 Contact: For more information about this course, please email email@example.com.

 Related Certificate Programs: Embedded Systems Engineering